The Glass House - Kitchen Nightmares Update - Open or Closed?

 Gordon talks to Richard to keep the morale high and communicate better with the team.

-He teaches the chefs the new dishes and observes how coordinated they worked together which impressed him.
+He teaches the chefs the new dishes and observes how well they worked together, which impressed him.

 The new specials are a Caesar salad, an upgrade of the lamb dish and a bread and butter pudding.